What do you need to know when shopping for a treadmill?

 Important note about Cost of Ownership of a Treadmill

 Something that will be repeated several times over the course of this series is the term cost of ownership.
-The cost of a treadmill can range from a few hundred dollars to several thousand.
+The price of a treadmill can range from a few hundred dollars to several thousand.
 But, treadmill owners need to understand a treadmill is not just it's purchase price.
-Much like an automobile, a treadmill has wear-items.
+Much like automobiles, a treadmill has wear-items.
 Components of a treadmill don’t always break... they typically break down over time.
 So, components that break down frequently and quickly will result in the owner having a rather high cost of repair and maintenance... or a broken treadmill they can't use.
 Bottom line: If you plan to actually use your treadmill, quality is important and you should always consider cost of ownership as you look at everything from mid-range to expensive treadmills.

 Most Importantly, don't get overwhelmed.
 Treadmills are complicated, but we are always here to help.

 THE TREADMILL FRAME

 The frame is the skeleton of the machine, and a proper treadmill will have a frame that is constructed of high quality, heavier-gauged steel.
 This is not only cost-effective but can also support heavier users and have higher weight capacities.
 It is one of the reasons why a company such as Precor, assigns a treadmill with no max user weight capacity rating.
 The integrity of the frame is one of the crucial factors that will give a treadmill manufacturer a low cost of ownership for their customers.